Al-Hakawati/Complaint-Handling-Improvement-Project/README.md

 Part 2: Implements AI algorithms (e.g., Artificial Neural Networks, logistic regression) to address specific issues identified in the complaint handling process.

 ## Key Components
-Data Analysis: Exploratory data analysis to understand patterns and trends in complaint data.\n Model Development: Building and evaluating AI models to predict complaint resolution times and identify areas for improvement.
+Data Analysis: Exploratory data analysis to understand patterns and trends in complaint data.

+Model Development: Building and evaluating AI models to predict complaint resolution times and identify areas for improvement.

 ## How to Use
 Part 1 : Provides an overview of AI fundamentals, application areas, and ethical considerations.

 Part 2 : Details the implementation of AI algorithms to address complaint handling issues.

 Notebook: Python notebook demonstrating the analysis, implementation, and evaluation of AI models.